Solved: Spotify Playing Random Songs

 Perhaps disabling auto-play will remove the randomness from your songs, here's some easy fixes!

 Recently, many users have reported Spotify playing random songs seemingly out of nowhere.
-The error can occur because your playing is too short or your account is hacked.
-You can fix this by disabling autoplay and clearing the queue, among other fixes.
-If that doesn’t work then here, I’ve an easy-to-follow guide for you.
+The error can occur because your playing is too short.
+But don’t worry.
+I have some working fixes for you.

 Key Takeaways